 - Ice thickness guidelines for vehicles: 8 to 12 inches.
-For a car or small pickup, 12 to-15 inches for medium truck.
+For a car or small pickup, 12 to 15 inches for a medium truck.

-- Look for clear ice.
-Clear ice is generally stronger than ice with air bubbles in it or with snow on it.
+- Look for clear ice: Clear ice is generally stronger than ice with air bubbles or snow.

-- Watch out for pressure ridges or ice heaves.
-These can be dangerous due to thin ice and open water.
+- Watch for pressure ridges or ice heaves: These can be dangerous due to thin ice and open water.

 - Be prepared to leave the vehicle in a hurry.
 Roll windows down and discuss an emergency plan with passengers.

-- Contact local sport shops about ice conditions on lakes and rivers.
+- Contact local sports shops about ice conditions on lakes and rivers.